 Open this chart live in TradingView.

-How to find defensive stocks?
+How do you find defensive stocks?

 Using the criteria developed by legendary investor Benjamin Graham, you can use a stock screener to find the best defensive stocks.
 Graham’s book was published in 1972, so we have updated the following criteria for the present day.
+In his book “The Intelligent Investor,” Benjamin Graham lays down the following rules.

-Ben Graham’s 7 Criteria for Good Defensive Stocks
+Graham’s 7 Criteria for Good Defensive Stocks

-Criteria 1.
-Adequate size of the enterprise
+1. Adequate size of the enterprise

-Criteria 2.
-Sufficiently strong financial condition
+2. Sufficiently strong financial condition

-Criteria 3.
-Earnings stability
+3. Earnings stability

 Graham vaguely suggested the company should have “some earning for the common stock in each of the past ten years.”

-Criteria 4.
-Dividend record
+4. Dividend record

 “Uninterrupted payments for at least the past 20 years” was Graham’s recommendation for a good dividend record.
 In our screener, we will go one better with consecutive dividend growth for the past five years.

-Criteria 5.
-Earnings Growth
+5. Earnings Growth

 Ben Graham suggested a company needs a minimum increase of at least 30% in earnings per share over the last ten years.
 We can use the criteria EPS greater than 3% every year for the last ten years.

-Criteria 6.
-Moderate price/earnings ratio
+6. Moderate price/earnings ratio

-Criteria 7.
-Moderate Ratio of price to assets
+7. Moderate Ratio of price to assets

-The current price should not be more than 2.5 times the book value, according to Martin Zweig’s updated guidance in the intelligent Investor (Page 374).
+The current price should not be more than 2.5 times the book value, according to Martin Zweig’s updated guidance in the Intelligent Investor (Page 374).
 In our defensive stock screener using Stock Rover, we can go one better and use a Price/Book Ratio of 2.5 or use the Price to Graham Number of Less than 1.

 Finding Defensive Stocks With Stock Rover